selkovjr/gt-2-thermistor-experiment/README.md

 Steinthart-Hart coefficients, NLS fit to data:     A = 0.0006509953, B = 0.0002275946, C = 0.0000000577
 ```

 That is a remarkably good fit, free of obvious artifacts.
 The thermal model must be right about something.
-Now the question is, will it be right every time, or was this a stroke of luck?
+The question is, will it be right every time, or was this a stroke of luck?

 ## Sanity check